 Known as ‘Tramp frames’ or ‘Black Forest frames’ or ‘Hobo frames’ these sorts of frames date from the late 19C to the first half of the 20C.
-A Wikipedia entry which says that it was an ‘art movement found throughout the world’ but concentrates on those found in North America.
-Actually, they often come up in sales in Paris, and David Lacy often has some in his London shop (both of these came from him).
+A Wikipedia entry says that it was an ‘art movement found throughout the world’ but concentrates on those found in North America.
+Actually, they fairly frequently come up in sales in Paris, and David Lacy often has some in his London shop (both of these came from him).

 The frames are typically made up of layered thin slices of wood, often with the notches that you can see in the example above.
 The theory is that they were made on long winter nights by simple folk/prisoners of war/tramps but, whoever made them, they can be very sophisticated.

 While many of these frames can be crude and rather folksy, sometimes they can also be really beautiful and have that balance thing going on that I like so much.
-They must have taken quite a while to make (those long winter nights again) but are often made with a confidence in the pattern that is disarming.
+They must have taken quite a while to make (those long winter nights again) but are often constructed with a confidence in the pattern that is disarming.

 And they are all different!
 Many frame types are more or less generic — a French Louis XV pastel frame or an English Carlo or a Venetian pastiglia frame — but these, though they share the basics of this assembled construction and unfinished, or stained and part painted, surface, are all designed differently, as if that was part of the challenge, like God doing snowflakes.

 A frame I recently bought can also be thought of as a Tramp frame though it is not made up of the usual layers but, rather, of split ordinary wooden clothes pegs.
 To be honest, I didn’t realise this when I bought it, which I did just because its so good to look at.
 There were three half-pegs missing but I raided the laundry bag at home and, amazingly, they were almost exactly the same.